CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/11-Finance-Demo.md

     ![](./Images/m4p2t1p12(1).png)

-### Copilot Chat
+## Task 2: Copilot Chat

-Use Copilot Chat to compare financial performance with industry benchmarks and competitors.
+In this task, you’ll use Copilot Chat to compare your company’s financial performance with industry benchmarks and competitors.
+You’ll analyze revenue patterns, discuss key findings, and export your results to a Word document for reporting.

 1. Open a browser and navigate to [M365copilot.com](https://m365copilot.com/).